samcaulfield/OpenGL/readme.txt

 Sample OpenGL programs.

-0: Blue screen of life.
+0: Blue Screen of Life.
+1: Hello Triangle.

 This is free software.